 A woodland walk is great for your health

-During these unsettled times, when life has been turned upside down, we have all appreciated the soothing power of nature – whether it’s the chance to clear our minds with an hour’s gardening, a socially distanced garden visit, time spent walking the dog or a jog or bike ride.
-Now, as the open garden season closes there are still plenty of wonderful, socially distanced ways of getting out into nature and none better than taking a winter walk.
+We have all appreciated the soothing power of nature – whether it’s the chance to clear our minds with an hour’s gardening, an inspirational garden visit, time spent walking the dog or a jog or bike ride.
+Now, as the open garden season closes there are still plenty of wonderful ways of getting out into nature and none better than taking a winter walk.

-Daily fresh air is invaluable right now and, according to the Woodland Trust, the benefits of trees and woods on our mental and physical health are seemingly limitless – time spent in woodland is never wasted – and could even give you more than just a spring in your step.
-Just remember to follow all the guidelines on social distancing whenever you venture out.
+Daily fresh air is invaluable and, according to the Woodland Trust, the benefits of trees and woods on our mental and physical health are seemingly limitless – time spent in woodland is never wasted – and could even give you more than just a spring in your step.

 Trees are brilliant natural air filters, trapping pollutants on their leaves and bark.
 That’s why London plane trees line so many city streets across the world.
 But, although urban trees are vital for our health and wellbeing, there’s nothing like a walk in the woods to really give you a healthy dose of fresh air.

 As well as improving air quality trees provide us with precious space for relaxation and exercise.
 Taking a daily dose of exercise in trees or woodland can improve self-esteem and mood and reduce anxiety disorders and depression.
 It’s not just the physiological effects of exercise, such as the release of endorphins, dopamine and serotonin that cause these responses either – studies have shown that regular use of woods or parks for physical exercise reduced the risk of poor mental health, whereas no such pattern was found in non-natural settings like gyms.

 So, wrap up warm and head for the woods – here are the Woodland Trust’s top tips:

 – Take a look at the weather before you visit in case you need to pack waterproofs, boots or wellies.